stats-ucl/code-clinic/README.md

 ### Location

-~~The location of the code review (or the tool used for the remote meeting) is left to the author and reviewer to decide upon (your lab/department, a library, a local café, University Parks...).~~
+The location of the code review (or the tool used for the remote meeting) is left to the author and reviewer to decide upon (your lab/department, a library, a local café, University Parks...).

-All code reviews must be carried out remotely at the moment.
-Please have a look at the [list of options for remote code reviews](remote.md).
+If code reviews are carried out remotely, please have a look at the [list of options for remote code reviews](remote.md).

 ### Duration and scope of the review